 What Is Solar Radiation, How Is It Formed, And What Are The Different Types Of Solar Radiation?

-We are all well aware of what sunlight is and that it originates from the sun.
-But it is only part of a bigger picture.
-The visible light from the sun forms only around half of the total solar radiation we receive.
+We are all very familiar with sunlight and the fact that it originates from the sun.
+But this is only part of a much bigger picture.
+The visible light from the sun only forms around half of the total solar radiation.

 It leaves us with some questions, including what the remainder of solar radiation consists of and what happens to it.
 We also don't know how this radiant energy affects us, the weather, and our environment.